rodrigovilina/rustfuck/README.md

   wrap to `0`.
 - `<`: Decrement the data pointer by one.
 If the current value is `0` it'll wrap to `29_999`.
-- `.`: Writes the currently pointed byte to STDOUT.
+- `.`: Writes the currently pointed byte to `STDOUT`.
-- `,`: Reads exactly one byte from STDIN and store it in the currently pointed byte.
+- `,`: Reads exactly one byte from `STDIN` and store it in the currently pointed byte.
 - `[`: Run the inner instructions only if the currently pointed byte is non-zero.